amandalynnelliott/amandalynnelliott.github.io-dev/about.md

 100%{opacity:0}
 }
 </style>
-I'm a writer and illustrator living in Brevard County, Florida.
+I am a writer and illustrator living in Brevard County, Florida.
 I read a lot, do a lot, think a lot, and get a lot of ideas.
 Some of these ideas get polished enough to become the gems I put on display in this blog.

-My work is motivated by this question: How can I communicate the most amount of content in the most potent way possible?
-The quickest, simplest,  most impactful way?
+My work is motivated by this question: <em>How can I communicate the most amount of content in the most potent way possible?
+The quickest, simplest,  most impactful way?</em>

-The journey has led to me to leverage my drawing passion that I've exercised since childhood, along with developing a writing skill that I improved through my Cheating College blog I ran in 2014-5.
-I also practice public speaking, and explore visual thinking techniques from the obscure field of graphic facilitation.
+The journey has led to me to leverage my drawing passion that I've exercised since childhood, along with developing a writing skill that I improved through my <em>Cheating College</em> blog I ran in 2014-5.
+I also practice public speaking and explore visual thinking techniques from the obscure field of graphic facilitation.

-I'm currently focused on teaching myself animation of the two kinds of flavors: Disney-style frame-by-frame animation, and web animation made with CSS and JavaScript.
+I'm currently focused on teaching myself animation of the two kinds of flavors: Handdrawn Disney style frame-by-frame animation, and web animation made with CSS and JavaScript.

 To test these different methods of content-delivery, I tackle the most abstract and complex problems that excite me.
 I research and study the selected problem until I get hit with an insight, usually in the form of a clear and simple solution.
-For example, see this <a href="../assets/img/CC/college-flowchart.png">College Gamble Flowchart</a>.
+Then I communicate this solution the best way I can. <em>ie: <a href="../assets/img/CC/college-flowchart.png">College Gamble Flowchart</a>.</em>

-To find problems to dissect for these high-level projects, I study, experiment, and explore the questions that stem from this question: How we can live better, both as individuals and as a society?
+To find problems to dissect for these high-level projects, I study, experiment, and explore the questions that stem from this question: <em>How we can live better, both as individuals and as a society?</em>

 This blog is my outlet for sharing what I discover along this journey.